-10.10 Configuring Attack Alert
+10.10 DoS Thresholds

-Attack alerts are the first defense against DoS attacks.
 In the Threshold screen, shown later, you may choose to generate an alert whenever an attack is detected.
 For DoS attacks, the ZyWALL uses thresholds to determine when to drop sessions that do not become fully established.
 These thresholds apply globally to all sessions.